PROPERTY CAPITAL GAINS TAX

 We will guide you and explain the whole process thoroughly so that you have confidence in your tax position.
 Often when a property is sold then rental income also ceases; if this applies to you then we will ensure that HMRC closes your tax record and stop requesting a self-assessment tax return from you going forward.

 Regardless of how much tax you may owe to HMRC, we will charge you a fixed fee for your UK Tax Return which we will quote for you in advance.
-Our fee for preparing and submitting a capital gains tax return is £295, and there is a reduced fee available for the second person if you owned the asset in joint names.
+Our fee for preparing and submitting a Capital Gains Tax return is £385.
+There is a reduced fee available for the second person if you owned the asset in joint names.

-The reporting standard for CGT is changing from 6th April 2020 – after this date you will only have 30 days following completion of the sale to report the disposal of your property and to provide the required calculation.
-After the new 30 reporting window late filing penalties will apply.
+The reporting standard for CGT has changed from 6th April 2020 – after this date you will only have 60 days following completion of the sale to report the disposal of your property and to provide the required calculation to HMRC.
+After the new 60 day reporting deadline has passed, late filing penalties will apply.
 It is always best to organise your tax reporting when you instruct your solicitor - our friendly staff are available to speak with you at your convenience to ensure that you do not miss an important filing deadline.

 We have prepared a help sheet specifically for those who have disposed of an asset and made a Capital Gain which is liable for tax, so please contact us today to request this help sheet.